andrewhowdencom/x40.link/README.md

 Quite a bit of work remains in this project before it becomes "production-ready!"
 For example,

-1. The definition of the project as a container
-3. The configuration of a public cloud (e.g., Terraform)
-4. Observability instrumentation (e.g., logs, metrics, traces, profiling)
+1. Observability instrumentation (e.g., logs, metrics, traces, profiling)
-5. Data Backups (e.g. Scheduled, Commit Logs and so on)
+1. Data Backups (e.g. Scheduled, Commit Logs and so on)
-6. Service Level Management (e.g., SLOs, SLAs)
+1. Service Level Management (e.g., SLOs, SLAs)

 I have worked with all of these technologies before; however, I have only a limited number of daily hours!
 Perhaps you can [email me](mailto:hello@andrewhowden.com), and I can help you find evidence of what you're looking for.